SolaceLabs/solace-pretty-dump/README.md

 ### Update client-side regex filter

-Type **'f:<PATTERN>' [ENTER]** to update the client-side filter using a regular expression syntax.
+Type **'f:&lt;PATTERN&gt;' [ENTER]** to update the client-side filter using a regular expression syntax.
 This can be useful if receiving too many messages, and only want to look for / print certain messages.
 The regex filter is applied against the entire printed (formatted) contents of the dumped message.
 It is case sensitive.

 Type **'f' [ENTER]** or **'f:' [ENTER]** to clear the client-side filter.